devbaji/vue3-google-login/documentation/README.md

 ## Prerequisites

 - This plugin needs vue version 3.0.3 or above to work properly
 - To enable Login With Google on your website, you first need to set up your Google API client ID.
-To do so, <a href="https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid" target="_blank">follow these steps</a>
+To do so, [follow these steps](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid)

 ## Basic Setup